-- 1. Certification by doctors who agree to accepted the Delaware Fee Schedule and not balance bill the claimant.
-This is required to ensure payment without preauthorization.
-Doctors who are not certified are only paid one office visit without preauthorization. - 2.
+- 1. Certification by doctors who agree to take fee schedule and not balance bill the Claimant.
+This is required to insure payment without preauthorization.
+Doctors who are not certified are only paid one office visit without pre-authorization. - 2.
 Providers billing for services rendered under the Workers' Compensation Act can become certified by the Department of Labor.
 A certified medical provider providing treatment in a compensable case has a presumption that the bills are reasonable and necessary.
 The provider is subject to the practice guidelines.
 19 Del.
 C. § 2322 F. - 3.
-In a denied or contested case, a carrier may opt to pay benefits without prejudice subject to clear guidelines in 19 Del.
-C. § 2322(h).
-Such requires written notice to claimant and provider of what is being paid without prejudice and standard boilerplate language in 14-point font. - 4.
+In a denied or contested case a carrier opt to pay benefits without prejudice subject to clear guidelines in 19 Del.
+C. § 2322(h). - 4.
 Bills submitted by certified health care providers subject to the health care practice guidelines (HCPG) must be paid or denied within thirty (30) days of receipt of the invoice and documentation sustaining the charges.
 Failure to pay within this timeframe subjects the invoice to interest at a rate of 1% per month payable to the provider.
 Failure to pay could also subject the carrier to a fine of up to \$5,000.00 per occurrence.

 - 5. An employer or carrier who wishes to contest an invoice subject to the HCPG can file for a utilization review (UR).
 The carrier has 15 days from the date of denial of the bill to submit the invoice to the Department of Labor for Utilization Review.
 The UR will either certify the treatment as within the practice guidelines or indicate that the treatment is not certified.
 Either side has the ability to then appeal within 45 days of the date of the receipt of the UR decision.
 The appeal results in a de novo hearing before the IAB.
 UR Guidelines are set forth on www.delawarehealthworks.com. - 6.
-Utilization Review can be for prospective treatment (i.e. a proposed surgery or physical therapy from a set date moving forward). - 7.
+Medical expenses for treatment rendered that is not subject to the Health Care Practice Guidelines is not subject to UR, and if a claim for these benefits is denied a standard petition before the IAB must be filed. - 7.
 Vocational rehabilitation is not considered medical expenses and is not recoverable by a claimant.
-However, the Board itself may order Vocational Rehabilitation and refusal to attend by the claimant may result in forfeiture of benefits. - 8.
-Vocational rehabilitation is not considered medical expenses and is not recoverable by a claimant.
-However, the Board itself may order vocational rehabilitation and refusal to attend by the claimant may result in forfeiture of benefits.
+However, the Board itself may order Vocational Rehabilitation and refusal to attend by the claimant may result in forfeiture of benefits.